Tomato150/21_Lutetia/README.md

 * Sell and buy certain items to fill requirements where you cannot manufacture said items.
 * Use a research tree and experimentation to discover new recipies for items.

+### - Research
+  As defined above, players can research new items through experimentation and educated guesses.
+They can also hire researchers to develop or discover these new resources.

+#### Features:
+ * Hire people to reseach from institutes within Space Stations
+ * Purchase new material recipies from the market as well
+ * Experiment for finding new recipies